wimglenn/advent-of-code-sample/README.md

 How to hook into your code:
 ---------------------------

-The `aoc` runner uses setuptools' [dynamic discovery of services and plugins](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins) feature to locate and run your code.
+The `aoc` runner uses setuptools' [dynamic discovery of services and plugins](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins) features, *entry points*, to locate and run your code.
 Define your plugin's entry point in `setup.py`.
 The group name to use is "adventofcode.user":

 ```python